-Wheeler family dedicated to keeping memories alive in Hahns Peak
+Wheeler family dedicated to keeping memories alive in Hahns Peak Village

 “There’s still some rhubarb growing.
 It’s the only thing that’s left,” Wheeler Kemery said.

-With much of their old homestead now a state park, the Wheelers pass on their heritage through stories, many surrounding the little historic schoolhouse they repainted in July.
+With much of their old homestead now Steamboat Lake State Park, the Wheelers pass on their heritage through stories, many surrounding the little historic schoolhouse they repainted in July.

 One of Wheeler Kemery’s favorite stories involved a mischievous student who threw some rifle cartridges in the little school’s woodstove, blowing it up.

-“The teacher expelled him, and the boy’s mother showed up and said ‘you can’t expel my little Johnny’ and picked up a coal bucket and threw it at the teacher,” laughed Wheeler Kemery.
+“The teacher expelled him, and the boy’s mother showed up and said ‘you can’t expel my little Johnny’ and picked up a coal bucket and threw it at the teacher,” said Wheeler Kemery, laughing.

 In fact, until recently, she could show her grandkids the gouge in the old door frame at the schoolhouse, where the coal bucket hit.